 - if the judgment debtor consents thereto, and/or

-- if the judgment creditor has sent a registered letter to the debtor informing him/her that an EAO will be issued pursuant to the judgment debt if such debt is not paid in full, and such letter must also be filed with the Clerk of the Court together with an affidavit.
+- if the judgment creditor has sent a registered letter to the debtor informing him or her that an EAO will be issued pursuant to the judgment debt if such debt is not paid in full, and such letter must also be filed with the Clerk of the Court together with an affidavit.

-On the 8th July 2015, Judge Desai handed down a judgment in the Western Cape High Court, namely Stellenbosch Legal Aid Clinic and 16 Others v Certain Organs of State.
+In 2015, Judge Desai handed down judgment in the Western Cape High Court, namely Stellenbosch Legal Aid Clinic and 16 Others v Certain Organs of State.
 In terms of this judgment, certain provisions of the Magistrates Court Act were declared unconstitutional, namely s65J(2)(a) and (2)(b)(i) and (ii) supra, as well as s45.

 - S65J: Clerks may no longer issue EAOs.
 These now need to be issued by a Magistrate in open court.

-- S45: debtors may no longer consent to the jurisdiction of a Magistrates Court other than that in which the debtor resides or is employed.
-This pertains to proceedings brought by a creditor for the enforcement of any credit agreement to which the National Credit Act 34 of 2005 (the NCA) applies.
+- S45: Debtors may no longer consent to the jurisdiction of a Magistrates Court other than that in which the debtor resides or is employed.
+This pertains to proceedings brought by a creditor for the enforcement of any credit agreement to which the National Credit Act 34 of 2005 (NCA) applies.

-Therefore, potential debtors should be aware that only a Magistrate may grant an EAO in open court.
-This is for the protection of debtors who deserve a proportionality assessment of their financial situations and that which is to be attached.
+What this means is that potential debtors should be aware that only a Magistrate may grant an EAO in open court.
+This is for the protection of debtors who deserve a proportionality assessment of their financial situation and that which is to be attached.